game-ai-platform-team/tira-ai-local/README.md

 ### AI Communication Protocol (Input)

-The program communicates with your AI using the stardard pipe (command line).
+The program communicates with your AI using the standard pipe (command line).
 Your AI should read these commands like it would read any other input from the command line.
 For example, in python, you would read the commands using `input()`.

 Each command is given in the following format: